amarinovic/analytics-portfolio/projects/nsc/README.md

-# National Student Clearinghosuse Data Transformation
+# National Student Clearinghouse Data Transformation
 ### Summary
 For this project, I used dbt to clean and transform post-secondary institution enrollment records received from the National Student Clearinghouse (NSC) to the appropriate level of detail for upload to our internal Salesforce Alumni Database.